jbofill10/House-Prices-Kaggle-Competition/README.md

 # House-Prices-Kaggle-Competition

 Predicting the prices of houses from a data set considering of 80 features and 1460 records

-I created a Stacking Regressor consisting of XGBoost, Random Forest Regressor, Support Vector Regressior as my first layer of estimators and then feeding those predictions into a Lasso Regression meta model to predict the outcomes on the test data set.

-My original submission that clocked me in the top 39% was only using XGBoost.
-After submitting the results from the ensembled model, I stand now at the top 19%.
+# Competition Results

+Using Stacking with two layers of models, I stand at the top 18% of the competition

 The evaluation metric used was RMSE.

+### Solo Model

 XGBoost Solo had a RMSE of 0.13578

+### Stacking

+I created a Stacking Regressor consisting of XGBoost, Random Forest Regressor, Support Vector Regressior as my first layer of estimators and then feeding those predictions into a Lasso Regression meta model to predict the outcomes on the test data set.

 The ensembled model had a RMSE of 0.12129.

+#### Improving Stacking Regressor

+I decided to add one more model to the first layer of the ensemble model, which was LightGBM.
+I tuned hyperparmeters using the train data set with CV and a grid search.

+The score of the model increased by a small margin, but still an improvement.

+The ensembled model had a RMSE of 0.12076.

+### Blending

 # EDA
 Let's look at the target variable first